 The porch swing here is a fun alternative to rocking chairs.
 I also love the pale blue painted ceiling and that the side chair pattern matches the pillows (I don’t like furniture too coordinated but in this room it works).

 9. Calm, Neutral Screened Porch.
 Image Source: Deeply Southern Home

 This white outdoor space has some warm accents with blue pillows, a nice blend.
 I love the large planters she built from cedar fencing!
 The plants and lanterns add a lot of character to the room.

 10. Warm, Breezy Screened In Porch: Coastal Living, Laurey Glenn, Stylist Heather Chadduck Hillegas

 This Sulilvan’s Island screened porch caught my eye for its unique wood frame sectional and large fiddle-leaf fig plant.
 If you need a low-maintenance faux fiddle-leaf fig plant, check out World Market or West Elm (I have a faux from IKEA and it isn’t very realistic).

-Did any of these ideas inspire you to make changes to your screened in porch?
+Did any of these outdoor spaces inspire you to make changes to your screened porch design?
 Personally, I would like to tone down the warm tone in our porch and introduce more cool colors.
 But I need to talk to my husband first--the screened in porch is his man-cave during the summer!